FrankPfirmann/playground/pommermanLearn/Readme.md

 ## How to evaluate a model

 If you want to evaluate a trained model you can just run the `test_model_seperate.py` file with `python test_model_seperate.py`, located in the `pommermanLearn` directory.
 Before you run it, you have to specify 2 paths for each trained agent by editing the corresponding variables `model_dir1` and `model_dir2` in `test_model_seprate.py`.
+Furthermore the configuration in `params.py` must match the configuration used during training.
 After running the script you will see the ratio for wins, ties and losses for the specified agents.

 ## Table with all hyperparameters and their meaning